 I know this list is supposed to be funny books but I’m veering off track for the tween section of this list and pointing to some books that have been helpful in managing life with an emotional pre-tween.
 My little girl is a sensitive super-emotional one and I wanted help to bridge some topics with her as she matured and went into a school environment that was also a little more mature than I was ready for at this age.
 Loved these books.

 If you’re looking for a book that will help you to start the conversation going about your body and the different types of relationships, this is it.
 I decided I wanted to control the conversation and be the one to introduce my child to homosexual, transexual, lesbian etc individuals and this book helped to bring all that to life in a non-weird, simply informational way.
-It’s done comic style and very matter of factly.
+It’s done in comic style and very matter-of-factly.

 This book, Sex is a Funny Word, doesn’t go into sex and babymaking, its meant to just help kids begin to understand their bodies and the changes they’re going through.
 I don’t recommend you get the digital version of this book as it wasn’t edited properly for screens.
 The text is unbelievably small.